pfunks/TCTest/test_faq.md

 ## How often does the Steem blockchain produce a new block?

-The Steem blockchain produces a new block every 3 seconds.
+The Steem blockchain schedules witnesses to produce a new block every 3 seconds.
+21 witness nodes produce 21 blocks in each 63-second round.

-## How can Steem consistently produce blocks every 3 seconds since proof of work takes an unpredictable amount of time?

-To have consistent and reliable block production every 3 seconds, Steem separates block output from solving proof of work.
-When a miner solves a proof of work for Steem, they broadcast a transaction containing the work.
-The next scheduled witness includes the transaction into the blockchain.
-When the transaction is included, the miner is added to the queue of miners scheduled to produce blocks.
-Each round, one miner is popped from the queue and listed in the active set of witnesses.

 ## Is there a way to see the raw data that is stored in the blockchain?